faegnir/Siparis-Otomasyonu/README.md

 Both #TR and #EN explanation below..

 Note: If -- Application.StartupPath + "\\Items\\items.txt" or Application.StartupPath + "\\Items\\orders.txt"-- causes a problem
-you just have to add Items Folder(contains 2 .txt files) to the application start up path as demonstrated above.
+you just have to add "Items" Folder(contains 2 .txt files) to the application start up path as demonstrated above and inside the folder you have to add 2 .txt files "orders" and "items".
 Also reminder that login menu based on a local sql database.

 Admin Girişi bilgileri -- Username: admin -- Password: 1234